salvakantero/RedPlanetPi/Readme.txt

 ================================
   for Raspberry Pi / Windows *

-*and other systems supporting pygame 2.1.2 (SDL 2.0.18, Python 3.9.12) or higher.
+*and other systems supporting python/pygame.
-*(Program compiled for Windows/Linux/Pi in the "/dist" folder)
+*(Compiled program for Windows, Linux and Raspberry Pi in the "/dist" folder)

 Lead our hero into the underground of the old space station to blow up the entire complex and wipe out its evil inhabitants.